Jump the navigation

 Gregory M. Cowan Professor of English Language and Literature

-Professor DiPasquale has taught at Whitman College since the fall of 1998.
+Professor DiPasquale retired from teaching at the end of the Spring 2024 semester, having taught at Whitman College since the fall of 1998.
 Before coming to Whitman, she taught at Sweet Briar College, Carleton College, and Florida International University in North Miami, Florida.
 She is an active scholar with a wide variety of interests: a past president and current member of the John Donne Society and a member of the Renaissance Society of America.
-Over the course of her career, she has taught courses on Renaissance literature; drama; Shakespeare; African and African Diaspora appropriations of Shakespeare; Milton’s Paradise Lost; the poetry of John Donne; Spenser’s The Faerie Queene: and the presence of Shakespeare, Milton, and Donne in 20th- and 21st-Century Poetry and Drama.
-Her recent teaching at Whitman includes a first year seminar in the Time Learning Community (in which we study time across the disciplines, from physics and geology to philosophy history, and poetry); “Badass Women, 1559-1668”; “Many Magicks!” (on magic in literature from the Vedas to the short stories of Nnedi Okorafor and Ted Chiang); “Neal Stephenson’s Anathem: An Interdisciplinary Adventure”; and “Black Shakespeares” (on African Diaspora appropriations, revisions, and re-envisionings of Shakespeare’s plays).
-In all of her courses, she works to help students improve their academic writing skills.
+Over the course of her career, she has taught courses on Renaissance literature; drama; Shakespeare; African and African Diaspora appropriations of Shakespeare; Milton’s Paradise Lost; the poetry of John Donne; Spenser’s The Faerie Queene: and the presence of Shakespeare, Milton, and Donne in 20th- and 21st-Century Poetry and Drama; and a first year seminar in the Time Learning Community (in which we studied time across the disciplines, from physics and geology to philosophy history, and poetry); “Badass Women, 1559-1668”; “Many Magicks!” (on magic in literature from the Vedas to the short stories of Nnedi Okorafor and Ted Chiang); “Neal Stephenson’s Anathem: An Interdisciplinary Adventure”; and “Black Shakespeares” (on African Diaspora appropriations, revisions, and re-envisionings of Shakespeare’s plays).
+Her current research projects focus on the global influence of the Renaissance devotional poet George Herbert, the relationship between John Donne's writings and those of King James VI and I, and the enduring power of John Donne's sonnet "Batter my heart, three person'd God."

 Ph.D.
 English Language and Literature